emre-edu-tech/html-css-js-starter/README.md

 `npm install`

 As I said before we are using Gulp and it needs Node.js and npm to be installed on your machine.
+After installing libraries with the above command you can check `package.json` file for the other commands.